Walt Disney World Resort’s theme parks are full of little kids and boring rides, right? WRONG!

 Located in Toy Story Land, Slinky Dog Dash is the newest roller coaster at Hollywood Studios.
 It’s based on everyone favorite slinky dog from Toy Story.
 The cars literally look like Slink!

-Slinky Dog Dash is a good intermediate roller coaster – not too crazy and not exactly kiddie coaster.
+Slinky Dog Dash is a good intermediate roller coaster – not too wild and not exactly kiddie coaster.
 It’s a nice meet in the middle.

 Rock ‘n’ Roller Coaster is a super intense indoor roller coaster featuring 2 loops and 1 corkscrew, all at 60 miles per hour set to Aerosmith tunes.
 It’s definitely the opposite of Slinky Dog Dash, thrill-wise!